Jbleezy/BO1-Reimagined/README.md

 * Make it so betties can only be triggered by zombies with line of sight from bettys position
 * Fix mule kick weapon being changed from paping
 * Add line of sight check for windows breaking on Moon
-* Fix bug where thief round voice line round start and visual fx starts but its a normal round
 * Fix mule kick weapon highlight text not working if player got perk from shang easter egg
 * Make insta kill powerups work in high rounds (might be fixed)
 * Ascension: Fix high round invisible and invincible zombies after being damaged from the centrifuge (might be fixed)